dfinity/motoko/src/viper/README.md

 Each test case consists of a (formally specified) Motoko source file, say, `$TEST` (e.g., `invariant.mo`) and the expected test results, represented via a triplet of files:
 * `test/viper/ok/$TEST.vpr.ok` — what the Motoko compiler is expected to generate; this should be a Viper program.
-* `ok/$TEST.silicon.ok` — verification errors reported by the Viper tool.
+* `test/viper/ok/$TEST.silicon.ok` — verification errors reported by the Viper tool.
 For example:
     ```
     [0] Postcondition of __init__ might not hold.
 Assertion $Self.count > 0 might not hold. (invariant.vpr@7.13--7.24)
     ```
-    Note: `silicon` is the name of one of the backends supported by Viper.
+    Note: Silicon is the name of one of the backends supported by Viper.
-* `ok/$TEST.silicon.ret.ok` — the return code from running Viper on this input.
+* `test/viper/ok/$TEST.silicon.ret.ok` — the return code from running Viper on this input.
 For example:
     ```
     Return code 1
     ```

+**File structure**
+<a name="Struct"></a>

+The implementation of Formal Motoko consists of the following source files:

+* `src/viper/syntax.ml` — the Viper AST implementation.
+* `src/viper/pretty.ml` — the Viper pretty printer.
+Used for serializing Viper AST into text.
+* `src/viper/trans.ml` — the Motoko-to-Viper translation.
+Implements the logic of Formal Motoko.

 **Further information**
 <a name="Further"></a>